-Community Development Director Bond explained the subdivision concept plan and amenities that included a pavilion, playground, and basketball/pickleball court.
+Community Development Director Bond explained the subdivision concept plan and amenities which included a pavilion, clubhouse, and basketball court.
 City Manager Reeves said that they have committed to have the amenities be installed prior to the 11th building permit being issued.